jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 I really enjoy this Threat Hunting App, by Olaf Hartong.
 This tool has really helped me understand attacks and have given really good logs.
 With this app, I got the same logs with both attacks.
 As you can see there is alot of useful information within these logs, even though Im not going to explain these particular logs I do suggest you look into Splunk and this particular app and get familiar with logs like these.

 I will say though the 2 things that caught my eye was the *Credential_Access* and in the Raw Logs: *lsass.exe* which is Local Security Authority Subsystem Service.
 It verifies users logging in on Windows enviroments.
-This file is often faked by malware or malicous attacks that are being ran against your system
+This file is often faked by malware or malicous attacks that are being ran against your system.

+**Differences in Detections:**
+--